-Orban Scores Crushing Hungarian Win in Boost to EU Populists - Bloomberg — Nigeria Today
+Hungary's Viktor Orban secures another election victory - NBCNews.com — Nigeria Today

 |

-Viktor Orbán: re-election of Hungary's anti-immigrant leader is major challenge for EU

-Hungary's strongman Viktor Orban wins third term in power
+Hungary's Viktor Orban wins 'supermajority' for third consecutive term in office

 Do you have something awesome to share with the world?
 Click here to share